quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment-demo-ui.md

 4. Select or enter `messages` in the `output` field.

+5. Click `Add external Source` to create the external source.

-5. Navigate to the Library and locate `External Destination`.
+6. Navigate to the Library and locate `External Destination`.

-6. Click `Add external destination`.
+7. Click `Add external destination`.

-7. In the `name` field enter `Chat sentiment WebGateway`.
+8. In the `name` field enter `Chat sentiment WebGateway`.

-8. Select or enter `sentiment` in the `input` field.
+9. Select or enter `sentiment` in the `input` field.

+10. Click `Add external Destination` to create the external destination.

 You've now created the gateways needed for this tutorial.